-Sometime last year Rhiannon, Jane, Rory and I were pining for Mint Slices.
+Sometime last year my sister, Jane, Rory and I were pining for Mint Slices.
 They are a true classic of the Arnotts family – a delicious chocolate biscuit with a layer of peppermint cream, elegantly coated in smooth dark chocolate.
-They marry the adultness of an after dinner mint with the dunkability of a biscuit.
+They marry the adultness of an after-dinner mint with the dunkability of a biscuit.

 “Oh yeah,” piped up Gareth, the only Scotsman in the room.
 “That sounds just like a Viscount!”